mantidproject/mantid/docs/source/release/v6.10.0/framework.rst

     VASP outputs, frozen atoms will be disregarded in the calculation of inelastic scattering structure factor.

 - Algorithms :ref:`algm-Abins` and :ref:`algm-Abins2D` now support JSON file import.
+  The Euphonic JSON formats are convenient to create with Python scripts, and recommended for users who wish to somehow customise or manipulate their data before using it with Abins(2D).
   Supported formats are:

   - ``AbinsData``: dump of internal object, intended for development and testing.
   - ``euphonic.QpointPhononModes``: an equivalent set of data dumped from